118A.05 Contracts and agreements.

 Subd.
 4. Minnesota joint powers investment trust.
 Government entities may enter into agreements or contracts for:

-(1) shares of a Minnesota joint powers investment trust whose investments are restricted to securities described in this section and section 118A.04;
+(1) shares of a Minnesota joint powers investment trust whose investments are restricted to securities described in this subdivision, subdivision 2, and section 118A.04;

 (2) units of a short-term investment fund established and administered pursuant to regulation 9 of the Office of the Comptroller of the Currency, in which investments are restricted to securities described in this section and section 118A.04;